GSA/piv-guides/Template-2.md

   > Repeat Procedural sections, as needed.

-# Markdown Template (Style Sheet)
+# Markdown Template

-Copy and paste the styles from this Markdown Template into the new file (page) you created.
+Copy and paste this **Markdown Template** into your new page.
 Use Markdown styles to write NEW pages to be submitted to the IDManagement.gov website.

 Markdown formatting is used for Pages (file) content.
 You can learn more about Markdown formatting by browsing to the "Mastering Markdown" guide from Github: https://guides.github.com/features/mastering-markdown/